Sea Secrets Lecture Series

 The Shepard Broad Foundation

-Programs take place in the Rosenstiel School auditorium, 4600 Rickenbacker Causeway, Virginia Key, beginning with a reception at 5:30 p.m., followed by a lecture at 6:00 p.m.
-All events are free and open to the public; however, seating is limited.
-For further information, please call 305.421.4207.
+Wednesday, January 18, 2017 Ocean Soul at Rosenstiel School auditorium, 4600 Rickenbacker Causeway, Virginia Key, beginning with a reception at 5:30 p.m., followed by the lecture at 6:00 p.m.

 In his presentation Ocean Soul, marine wildlife photojournalist Brian Skerry will take the audience around the world and into the sea sharing tales from many of his feature stories for National Geographic Magazine.
 Environmental problems and solutions are illustrated and audiences are brought eye-to-eye with amazing marine animals and exotic locations.
 Brian will also share tales from behind the photo, talking about how images are made and all the adventures of life in the field.